z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 <CodeDescPanel>
 <div>

-A new instance is created for each [scope](/docs/guides/scopes), and that instance will be returned for every resolution request initiated on the given scope.
-It's like a singleton lifetime within the scope.
+A new instance is created for each [scope](/docs/guides/scopes), which will be returned for every resolution request initiated on the given scope.
+It's like a singleton lifetime within a scope.

 :::note
 Scoped services are disposed when their scope is being disposed.